Sara-Davari/persian-plate-recognition/README.md

 3. How to seperate the itmes of an image based on empty spaces between them

 Future developements:
-Alter the program to detect english plates.
+Replace KNN with a Convolutional Neural Network (CNN) Alter the program to detect english plates.
-Increase model accuracy by using larger datasets.